 Founded by M. Vasmer.
-Continued by M. Woltner, H. Bräuer, P. Brang and H. Keipert.
+Continued by M. Woltner, H. Bräuer, P. Brang, H. Keipert, and W. Koschmal.

-Edited by TILMAN BERGER – BIRGIT BEUMERS – WALTER KOSCHMAL – IMKE MENDOZA – DIRK UFFELMANN
+Edited by TILMAN BERGER – BIRGIT BEUMERS – JENS HERLTH – IMKE MENDOZA – DIRK UFFELMANN

 Publication: twice a year